 Return to your hotel for breakfast, and after, prepare to head out for the morning.
 This is a great time to check out Pearl Harbor (advanced reservations required, see our guide), Punchbowl Crater, or the ‘Iolani Palace.
 Those with a strong interest in Hawai‘i’s history should consider a visit to the Bishop Museum, or one of the many other historical sites in Honolulu (see our guide to historical/cultural sites on O‘ahu).

 On your way back, take a driving tour of Honolulu.
 You can browse the markets in Chinatown, cruise through the historic downtown, or check out a local brewery in Kaka‘ako.
 See also our description of Honolulu neighborhoods.

 Return to Waikīkī and plan to spend the rest of the afternoon on the beach.
-You could simply sit, swim, and relax, or you could take a surf lesson, go scuba diving or snorkeling, or jump on a catamaran sail.
+You could simply sit, swim, and relax, or you could take a surf lesson (see above), go scuba diving or snorkeling, or jump on a catamaran sail.
 There are many other activities in Waikiki as well, such as outrigger canoeing and parasailing.